OpenVoiceOS/ovos-installer/README.md

 # Open Voice OS and HiveMind Installer

-A nice, simple and intuitive way to install Open Voice OS and/or HiveMind using Bash, Whiptail _(Newt)_ and Ansible.
+A nice, simple, multilingual and intuitive way to install Open Voice OS and/or HiveMind using Bash, Whiptail _(Newt)_ and Ansible.

 ## Quickstart